Education: Security & Student Data Privacy Brief

 - Ransomware downtime that disrupts learning and administration.

-- Recovery: restore tests + tabletop exercises.
+- Recovery: tested restore procedures and tabletop exercises.

 - Evidence: logs, access exports, and a small proof pack for stakeholders.